marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part5.md

 }
 </pre>

-Perhatikan dua penejelasan :
+Notice the two annotations:

-* `@XmlRootElement` menjelaskan nama dari elemen akar.
+* `@XmlRootElement` defines the name of the root element.
-* `@XmlElement` adalah pilihan nama yang bisa kita tentukan untuk elemen.
+* `@XmlElement` is an optional name we can specify for the element.

-#### Membaca dan Menulis Data dengan JAXB
+#### Reading and Writing Data with JAXB

-Kita akan membuat kelas `MainApp` bertanggungjawab untuk membaca dan menulis data Person.
-Tambah dua metode barikut ke akhir `MainApp.java`:
+We'll make our `MainApp` class responsible for reading and writing the person data.
+Add the following two methods to the end of `MainApp.java`:

 <pre class="prettyprint lang-java">